WeAreFairphone/android_device_fairphone_FP3/README.md

 Front Camera | 8 MP (f/2.0, 1/4", HDR)

 ### Introduction
-This is my first draft to build LineageOS 16 for the Fairphone 3.
+This is the device tree to build LineageOS 16 for the Fairphone 3.
-It's also my first time building LineageOS and it's been a while I last worked on Android platform development.
-So please forgive me any major mistakes :blush:

-I started with the [base configuration of Motorola's SDM632 platform](https://github.com/LineageOS/android_device_motorola_sdm632-common) and used the [river configuration](https://github.com/LineageOS/android_device_motorola_river) as an example.
+It was started with the [base configuration of Motorola's SDM632 platform](https://github.com/LineageOS/android_device_motorola_sdm632-common) and the [river configuration](https://github.com/LineageOS/android_device_motorola_river) was used as an example.
-Not sure if that makes sense but at least it's the same chipset.
+At least it's the same chipset.

-Also I took some settings and the kernel from k4y0z's amazing work for porting TWRP to Fairphone 3:
+Some settings and the kernel originate from k4y0z's amazing work for porting TWRP to Fairphone 3:
 * <https://github.com/chaosmaster/android_device_fairphone_fp3>
 * <https://github.com/chaosmaster/android_kernel_fairphone_sdm632>